 Each day, I order a specific breakfast burrito, one with extra parmesan cheese, extra chipolata sauce, and extra diced tomatoes.
 There are several people that *can* make my burrito, but there is one that does it just right.
 One day, I decided to really go way out of my way to praise her publicly for making the perfect breakfast burrito.
 She got a little embarrassed, because I had make such a big deal of it, from that day on, she made it a point to look for my order and make my burrito, just the way I liked it, every time I came into the store.
 One small act of honor on my part changed her behavior, and it brought a smile to her face every time I walked into that convenience store.

 Serving Others Honors The Lord

 Serving is a natural bi-product of honor.
 When one serves others as an expression of love, this in turn, shows honor to God.
 Each act of service brings honor to God, from the smallest act of service, to great sacrifices that are made on behalf of others.
-He sees them all and does not overlook even the smallest act of kindness.
-The Lord can smell honor a mile away.
-It’s an aroma to the Lord, and just like a son who honors his father, your heavenly father is so proud of those who choose to make honor a way of living.
+He sees them all, and does not overlook even the smallest act of kindness.
+Like a shark that can smell blood in the water a mile away, the Lord can smell honor.
+Honor is an aroma to the Lord, and it pleases him to no end, especially when you choose to make honor a way of living.

 Make it a point to demonstrate honor today by publicly celebrating an accomplishment of someone you come across today.
 Watch what it does to their countenance.
 Make this a habit, and you will find that your influence will grow exponentially.